 8 July 2022

-Learners protested outside the Department of Basic Education in Pretoria on Friday against proposed amendments to the minimum norms and standards for public school infrastructure.
+About 150 Equal Education (EE) members and learners protested on Friday against proposed amendments to the minimum norms and standards for public school infrastructure.

 About 150 Equal Education (EE) members and learners from over 50 schools protested outside the Department of Basic Education office in Pretoria on Friday.
 They were objecting to proposed amendments to the minimum norms and standards for public school infrastructure.